 These are filters - filtering out contaminants.
 They are not ionizers.
 And by the way, ionizers may contain some filter material, but

 their primary role is not filtration.
-Those who chose to use ionizers often put our filters in line before the ionizer so that contaminants
+Those who chose to use ionizers often put our filters in line before the ionizer so that

 What is the micron size of your filters?

-One or two sediment filters are built into each kitchen cartridge.
+Sediment filters are built into each kitchen cartridge.
 The standard micron size is 5 microns.
 This is the least important

 method of filtration in these filters.